jstritch/easy-git-annex/README.md

 ### Command options

 Most git-annex and Git commands accept one or more options.
-Options may be passed as objects or a string array.
+Options may be passed as an object or a string array.
-When objects are passed, easy-git-annex handles the mechanics of generating the correct command syntax.
+When an object is passed, easy-git-annex handles the mechanics of generating the correct command syntax.
 The string array approach is intended for command options not yet implemented by easy-git-annex.

 To pass options, construct an object with the desired keys and values.